What Are IRS Publications?

 IRS publications provide answers on nearly every tax topic you're likely to face.

 IRS publications are informational booklets written by the Internal Revenue Service that give taxpayers detailed guidance on tax issues.
-IRS publications don't provide specific, line-by-line instructions for filling out tax forms – each form has a separate set of instructions for that purpose – but they do provide answers on nearly every tax topic you're likely to face.
+IRS publications don't usually provide specific, line-by-line instructions for filling out tax forms—each form has a separate set of instructions for that purpose—but they do provide answers on nearly every tax topic you're likely to face.

 Identifying IRS publications

 Every publication is identified by a number and usually, a name.
-They start with Publication 1, "Your Rights as a Taxpayer," and as of 2017, the highest-numbered publication was 15101, which covers providing Social Security Numbers for adoptive children.
+They start with Publication 1, "Your Rights as a Taxpayer," and as of 2021, the highest-numbered publication was 11433, which covers providing Employee Benefit Plans.

 IRS publication content